PrivateAIM/documentation/src/guide/deployment/microk8s-quickstart.md

 ### Prepare Storage before Install (Optional)
 Because we need to be able to download and store several container images, we need to ensure that there is enough disk space available.
 By default, microk8s will store everything on your root file system located at `/`.
-Depending on how your server was setup, bulk storage may be located on a different logical volume (LV) than your root file system.
+Depending on how your server was set up, bulk storage may be located on a different logical volume (LV) than your root file system.
 You can check this by running:
 ```bash
 df -h